 - 2 cups cranberry sauce (or jam or jelly, any flavor)

-Preheat oven to 375 degrees F. Line a 9 x 9 baking pan with parchment paper.
+- Preheat oven to 350°F. Line a 9 x 9 baking pan with parchment paper.
 Let the ends hang over the sides a bit to use as "handles" when you pull them out later.
 Set aside.

-Add the coconut oil and almond butter to the mixture.
-Using your clean hands, squeeze the mixture between your fingers to incorporate the oil and butter until a crumb is formed.
-A spatula really won't work for this.
+- Add the coconut oil and almond butter to the mixture.
+With a spatula start to mix and then, using your clean hands, squeeze the mixture between your fingers to incorporate the oil and almond butter until a crumb is formed.
 You could try using a pastry cutter, but I find it easier to just get in there with your hands.

-Scoop out 1/2 cup and set aside.
+- Scoop out ½ cup of the mixture and set aside.
 Transfer the remaining mixture to your prepared baking pan and press down evenly.
 I like to put a piece of parchment on top and then press down with either my hands or a glass or something with a flat bottom to help get the mixture even.

-Sprinkle the 1/2 cup of oat mixture that you set aside earlier all over the top.
+- Crumble the reserved ½ cup of oat mixture all over the top.

 - Bake for 35 to 40 minutes until the edges and top turn golden brown and the filling is thick and bubbling.

 - Run a sharp knife along the edges of the pan while it's still warm to loosen the bars from the sides.
 Let them cool completely in the pan on a wire cooling rack, about 2 hours.
 (You can speed up this process by placing them in the fridge after about 30 minutes).